criblio/collector-templates/collectors/rest/akamai_siem/README.md

 Note that this collection will generate duplicate data.
 A keen eye will see that Akamai will randomly send you data outside the date boundary, data that you have already collected a minute ago.
 Disappointed? blame Akamai :) However, don't fret, Cribl Stream can extract data outside the time boundary.
 To solve this issue got to step 3
-3. use pipeline_drop_duplicates.json as a pipeline to drop event where the eventtime is before the time boundary set. and you are all set. you may want to check the lag status on the state tracking (the easiest it to just check your state in your input->manage state : it will show you the latest event time. ).
+3. use pipeline_drop_duplicates.json as a pipeline to drop event where the eventtime is before the time boundary set. and you are all set.
+4. optional : you may want to check the lag status on the state tracking (the easiest it to just check your state in your input->manage state : it will show you the latest event time. ).
 If data collection is lagging constantly, add more threads.
 To do so, check the discovery itemList to split every minute : 0,15,30,45 means 4 thread of 15 seconds.
 Having 6 threads can be achieved by having the discovery itemlist set to : 0,10,20,30,40,50 and changing the to and from request parameters to adjust for the 10-second difference instead of 15.
 But refrain from changing the current config of 4 threads in a minutes, this is a sweet spot.